RyoOkano21/kCentresDIstributionalClustering/README.md

 Please contact `okano-ryo1134 (at) g.ecc.u-tokyo.ac.jp` if you have any comments.

 # References
 [1] Campbell, S. and T.-K. L. Wang (2022).
-Effifient Convex PCA with application to Wasserstein geodesic PCA and ranked data. _arXiv preprint arXiv:2211.02990_.
+Effifient Convex PCA with application to Wasserstein geodesic PCA and ranked data. _Journal of Computational and Graphical Statistics, 34_(2), 540–551.

 [2] Okano, R. and M. Imaizumi (2024).
-Wasserstein _k_-Centres Clustering for Distributional Data. _arXiv preprint arXiv:2407.08228_.
+Wasserstein _k_-Centres Clustering for Distributional Data. _Statistics and Computing, 35_.